codama-idl/codama/packages/visitors/README.md

                 // Mark the 'mint' instruction account as optional.
                 mint: { isOptional: true },
             },
-            arguments: {
+            data: {
-                // Set a default value for the 'amount' instruction argument to 1.
+                // Set a default value for the 'amount' data field to 1.
-                amount: { defaultValue: numberValueNode(1) },
+                amount: { defaultValue: integerValueNode('1') },
-                // Rename the 'decimals' instruction argument to 'mintDecimals'.
+                // Rename the nested 'config.decimals' data field to 'mintDecimals'.
-                decimals: { name: 'mintDecimals' },
+                'config.decimals': { identifier: 'mintDecimals' },
+                // Default the 'bump' data field to the bump of the 'associatedToken' account.
+                bump: { defaultValue: injectedValueNode({ key: 'bump' }) },
             },
+            provides: { bump: accountBumpValueNode('associatedToken') },
         },
         burn: {
             // Delete the 'burn' instruction.